arcadeperfect/website_main/src/posts/Rustroneer.md

 <br>

-- Generate base planet with 2D voxels (hereafter referred to as pixels) based on a perlin noise function calculating distance from teh center of tha map, to give me basic surface terrain.
+- Generate base planet with 2D voxels (hereafter referred to as pixels) based on a perlin noise function calculating distance from the center of the map, to give me basic surface terrain.
 - Run a cellular automata algorithm to generate cave systems.
 - Identify each cafe using a flood fill algorithm, which gives me meta data about each cave such as the center of each cave
 - Use a MST to generate a tunnel system, and subtract that from the pixel map